nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Tuesday 24-Jan-2023

+Key takeaways for the day:

+- Promises: Why?
+Use Async-Await.
+As MDN puts it "[async await] enable asynchronous, *promise-based behavior*... ... avoiding the need to explicitly configure promise chains.". :tada: [MDN Async Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) :tada:
+- Accessing MongoDB from Azure AppService: MongoDB Atlas has a Network Access page where 'allowed IP addresses' can be added to enable access to a Mongo Atlas *Project* databases within an Organization.
+It will accept CIDR addresses such as '20.0.0.0/24' to cover an entire range.

+## Monday 23-Jan-2023

+Worked on the API Server a bit.
+Got caught-up in Promises and complexities of asynchronous server-side code.
+Will address this tomorrow.

+Scheduled a meeting with Ryan to discuss LingoBingo for this comming weekend.

 ## Sunday 22-Jan-2023

 Was out of town last week and didn't do any coding or writing.
 Instead, worked on other tasks in between skiing sessions and other activities.